GBS screening: the evidence

 Concern about overtreatment

-There is particular concern about overtreatment and this is something of deep concern to many women and those who care for them during pregnancy and childbirth.
+I want to return to the issue of overtreatment, as this is of deep concern to many women and those who care for them during pregnancy and childbirth.

-I have recently updated my book on this topic and, as always, sought input from women, midwives, doctors and other birth workers.
+When I last updated Group B Strep Explained, I sought input from women, midwives, doctors and other birth workers.
 Although I heard from a few people who feel strongly in favour of increased screening and treatment (often based on their own experiences of having a baby with GBS disease), the overwhelming majority of comments received were from people who feel that taking the universal screening approach is “too much”.

 Some women who are offered antibiotics because they have risk factors do not want them in those circumstances either, because they are concerned about side effects and the impact of this treatment on a number of aspects of the woman’s and baby’s health and experience.

-Many of the parents who have contacted me about this topic are also aware that the chance of a baby getting GBS disease is very small, which means the chance of overtreatment is extremely high.
+Many of the parents who have contacted me about this topic over the years are also aware that the chance of a baby getting GBS disease is very small, which means the chance of overtreatment is extremely high.

 This is of particular concern given what we know about the importance of a baby’s microbiome.